evilchili/slacktest/README.md

 - disable ARP for VIP, if application nodes are in a cluster system
 - vanilla settings for fail2ban may need adjusting depending on local traffic/attack patterns
 - tuning `net.ipv4.tcp_keepalive_*` and `net.core.?mem_*` should be considered after application profiling
+- mail aliases should be set to handle system/app mail properly, in concert with global mail policies